HaoranLI9/Test-task-meeting-room-occupancy-API/readme.md

 # Test task: meeting room occupancy API
-This project is about an exercice for Square sense, it comes from https://jobs.square-sense.com/exercise/*****.pdf (not sure it' secret)
+This project is about an exercice for Square sense, it comes from https://jobs.square-sense.com/exercise/*****.pdf (not sure it' confidential or nots)

 ## Folder Structure